csojinb/git-under-the-hood/presentation.md

 ## Core Concept: History as Snapshots

 * To understand how git stores your commits, it's useful to understand the central "philosophy"
-* Git "thinks" about version history as a series of **snapshots**, rather than a series of changesets
+* Git "thinks" about version history as a series of **snapshots**, rather than a series of deltas
 * A **snapshot** is a complete copy[^1] of the project at a particular point in history

 [^1]: Unchanged files are not stored multiple times.
 And, eventually, git will compress versions of the same file together to save space when necessary, e.g. if you want to push to a remote.
 But the snapshot still decompresses to a complete project copy.